 How to Make a Root Beer Float

-Pop your glasses into the freezer prior to making this treat for an extra frosty version of this treat.
+- Chill Glasses: Pop your glasses into the freezer prior to making this treat for an extra frosty version of this treat.
 It keeps your ice cream and root beer cold, so it doesn’t melt as fast.

-The key to making a float is to add the ice cream first so it doesn’t foam as much.
+- Scoop Ice Cream: The key to making a float is to add the ice cream first so it doesn’t foam as much.
 Scoop 1-2 scoops of high-quality vanilla ice cream into your glass.

-After the ice cream is added to the glass pour in your root beer.
+- Pour Root Beer: After the ice cream is added to the glass pour in your root beer.
 Make sure to hold the glass at an angle and pour against the glass and avoid the ice cream.
 This helps prevent a large amount of foam and the chance of it overflowing.

-We like to add whipped cream and a cherry on top of our floats.
+- Garnish & Serve: We like to add whipped cream and a cherry on top of our floats.
 Grab a long straw and spoon, then serve it to your guests or dig in yourself.

-Tips for Making Root Beer Floats
+Tips for the BEST Root Beer Float!

 - Do use chilled glasses: I love a frosty glass, so I keep mine in the freezer.
 When it’s time to make a float, the glass will be icy cold with that frosted look.